strickvl/mlops-dot-systems/posts/2023-07-23-maths-prompt-rust-project.md

 He was referring to [CoachBot](http://www.languagecoach.io/coachbot), another web tool I built to scratch a personal itch around getting study prompts when learning a language outside a classroom/group environment.

 Alongside my use of Anki to cement the more fact-y parts of the things that I'm studying, I've been a consistent user of ChatGPT to supplement the practice questions that my course gives me.
-As part of the course, you get access to some practice questions that are generated from templates, I think.
+As part of the Open University course, you get access to some practice questions that (I think) are generated from templates.
 The advantage of using those is that the system will grade your answer, but it's pretty rigid / inflexible to use and you can only practice in the sandbox of one particular unit or topic so you miss out on all the very real benefits of interleaved practice.
 (Interleaved practice is making sure that you mix up the topics and things that you're studying so that you switch e.g. from your Chinese vocabulary to your maths to whatever else it is that you're studying.
 You'll learn the materials far better if you do your retrieval practice using interleaving than if you study just one topic in isolation, then another topic in isolation and so on.)

 There was also no way in the OU system to really get a sense of how strong you are in the different areas beyond just the static once-done-instantly-forgotten end of unit exams and tests.
+Thus the tool available to me didn't handle spaced repetition or interleaving, two core parts of what have been shown to be good study techniques / foundations.

-So what I really wanted was:
+What I really wanted was:

 - a way to get practice questions for things that I've studied in maths already
 - a service that would show me the things that I found most difficult more often than the things I found really easy